steve-barnard/steve-barnard/README.md

 ## Education:
 - Carnegie Mellon : Masters of Science in Business Analytics (applied machine learning to business)
-- Loyola University Chicago: Biology
+- Loyola University Chicago: Biology (personal focus on Viral oncolytics - no active research)

 ### Connect with me: